firebase/quickstart-unity/dynamic_links/testapp/readme.md

         Click `Confirm` to upgrade the project and continue.
   - Open the scene `MainScene`.
     - Navigate to `Assets/Firebase/Sample/Functions` in the `Project` window.
-    - Double click on `MainScene` file to open.
+    - Double click on `MainScene` file to open it.
+      - You might be prompted to upgrade the project to your version of Unity.
+        Click `Confirm` to upgrade the project and continue.
   - Import the `Firebase Dynamic Links` plugin.
     - Select the **Assets > Import Package > Custom Package** menu item.
     - From the [Firebase Unity SDK](https://firebase.google.com/download/unity)
-      downloaded previously, import `FirebaseDynamicLinks.unitypackage` from the
+      downloaded previously, import `FirebaseDynamicLinks.unitypackage`.
-      directory that matches the version of Unity you use:
-       - Unity 5.x and earlier use the .NET 3.x framework, so you need to import the `dotnet3/FirebaseDynamicLinks.unitypackage` package .
-       - Unity 2017.x and newer allow the use of the .NET 4.x framework.
-If your project is configured to use .NET 4.x, import the `dotnet4/FirebaseDynamicLinks.unitypackage` package.
     - When the **Import Unity Package** window appears, click the **Import** button.
   - Add the `GoogleService-Info.plist` file to the project.